m1dnight/tiny-c-compiler/readme.md

 Compiling
 =========
-There is a makefile present that will compile everything nicely.
+There is a makefile present that will create the lexer and the parser.
+Otherwise an IDE is recommended (I used IntelliJ).

 Executing
 =========